-- 1) You and each Member of your family must select a PCP from the list of Easy Access Providers. - 2) In order to receive Covered Benefits you must use Plan Providers, except as noted below. - 3) In order to receive primary care services, including internal medicine, family practice, pediatrics, routine obstetrics and gynecology, or routine or preventive care you must obtain these services from an Easy Access Provider. - 4) If you need care from a specialist, you must contact your PCP for a Referral to a specialist who is an Easy Access Provider.
+- 1) You and each Member of your family must select a PCP. - 2) In order to receive Covered Benefits you must use Plan Providers, except as noted below. - 3) If you need care from a specialist, you must contact your PCP for a Referral.
 For exceptions, see I.D.8.
-Services That Do Not Require a Referral. - 5) In order to receive Covered Benefits from designated Authorized Access Providers, your PCP or specialist must obtain Prior Approval from the Plan.
-Prior Approval will be provided when it has been determined that no Easy Access Provider has the professional expertise needed to provide the required services. - 6) In the event of a Medical Emergency, you should go to the nearest emergency facility or call 911 or other local emergency number.
-You do not need a Referral or Prior Approval for Medical Emergency Services.
+Services That Do Not Require a Referral. - 4) In the event of a Medical Emergency, you should go to the nearest emergency facility or call 911 or other local emergency number.
+You do not need a Referral for Medical Emergency services.